retirement, annuities, long term care, pensions on divorce

 For example, if the annuitant takes a quarterly income this can be paid at the beginning of the period, in advanced, or at the end of the period, in arrears.
 If a male aged 65 decides to take his monthly annuity in advance, this reduces the income by 0.6% or female aged 65 this reduces the income by 0.8% for the rest of their lives.

-Alternatively secured income
+Alternatively secured pension

 Ancillary relief proceedings